JackTheDrunkenResearcher/University-of-Piraeus-IEEE-Student-Branch-Courses/README.md

 # University-of-Piraeus-IEEE-Student-Branch-Courses

-This repository contains information and material for the courses conducted for the Quantitative Finance branch of Finance Club.
+This repository contains information and material for the courses conducted for the IEEE Student Branch.

 # For material dm in LinkedIn: www.linkedin.com/in/iakovoschristoszarkadis